- Sleeps: 12+4

 Guest Information Guide: There is a comprehensive Guest Information Guide with details of recommended local shops, restaurants, markets, cultural, sporting and recreational activities plus many other suggestions on what to do and where to go in the vicinity.
 It also includes maps, brochures and contact details of local doctors, dentists, plumbers, electricians and services.
 Further details of all matters referred to on this website are available in The Guest Information Guide.

-Arrival: Tenants will be met on arrival by the guardiens, Tony and Julie, and shown how everything works, both inside and out.
+Arrival: Tenants will be met on arrival by the guardiens, Neville and Kathy, and shown how everything works, both inside and out.

 Cleaning: 4 hours of cleaning per morning (with two cleaners) will be carried out on every day and paid for by the owners.